Are Dishwasher Sheets Actually Effective? The Honest Truth About Performance, Cost & Sustainability:

 The result?
 Clean dishes through chemistry, not brute force.

-The 3 Things Dishwasher Sheet Companies Don't Want You to Know
+3 Things Dishwasher Sheet Companies Don't Tell You

 Here's an uncomfortable truth: most dishwasher sheets use PVA (polyvinyl alcohol) as a binding agent.